dvdsgl/csharp-in-style/README.md

 * Use spaces and indentation precisely.
 * Keep code tidy and simple, but never cryptic.
 * Assume your reader knows C#.
+* Prefer clarity to 'performance'.
-* Prefer clarity to performance.
+* Prefer clarity to 'security'.
 * Prefer clarity to .NET dogma.
 * Write comments that people want to read.